 Who can apply?
 Any participating organisation legally established in an EU Member State or third country associated to the Programme can be the applicant.
 This organisation applies on behalf of all participating organisations involved in the project.
-What types of Any public or private organisation active in the field of vocational education and training, or in the world of work and legally established in an EU Member State or third country associated to the Programme or in any third country not associated to the Programme (see section "Eligible Countries" in Part A of this Guide) can be involved as full partner, affiliated entity or associated partner. organisations are For example, such organisations can be (non-exhaustive list): eligible to participate ■ VET providers in the project?
-Companies, industry or sector representative organisations National/regional qualification authorities National/regional qualification authorities Research institutes ■ Innovation agencies Regional development authorities Exception : organisations from Belarus (Region 2) are not eligible to participate in this action.
-The partnership must include at least 8 full partners from a minimum of 4 EU Member States or third countries associated to the Programme (including at least 2 EU Member States).
-Each EU Member State or third country associated to the Programme must include: Number and profile of participating a) at least 1 enterprise, industry or sector representative organisation , and b) at least 1 vocational education and training provider (at secondary and/or tertiary level). organisations Further composition of the partnership should reflect the specific nature of the proposal.
+What types of organisations are eligible to participate in the project?
+Any public or private organisation active in the field of vocational education and training, or in the world of work and legally established in an EU Member State or third country associated to the Programme or in any third country not associated to the Programme (see section "Eligible Countries" in Part A of this Guide) can be involved as full partner, affiliated entity or associated partner.
+For example, such organisations can be (non-exhaustive list): VET providers Companies, industry or sector representative organisations National/regional qualification authorities Research institutes Innovation agencies Regional development authorities Exception : organisations from Belarus (Region 2) are not eligible to participate in this action.
+Number and profile of participating organisations The partnership must include at least 8 full partners from a minimum of 4 EU Member States or third countries associated to the Programme (including at least 2 EU Member States).
+Each EU Member State or third country associated to the Programme must include: a) at least 1 enterprise, industry or sector representative organisation, and b) at least 1 vocational education and training provider (at secondary and/or tertiary level).
+Further composition of the partnership should reflect the specific nature of the proposal.
 Organisations from third countries not associated to the Programme can also participate as full partners, affiliated entities or associated partners (not as applicants), to the extent it is demonstrated that their participation brings an essential added value to the project.
 Duration of project 4 years.
+Where to apply?
 To the European Education and Culture Executive Agency (EACEA).
-Where to apply?
 Call ID: ERASMUS-EDU-2022-PEX-COVE.
 When to apply?
 Applicants have to submit their grant application by 7 September at 17:00:00 (Brussels time) .